grafana/grafana/docs/sources/administration/data-source-management/index.md

 <div class="clearfix"></div>

-## Query caching
+## Query and resource caching

-When query caching is enabled, Grafana temporarily stores the results of data source queries.
-When you or another user submit the exact same query again, the results will come back from the cache instead of from the data source (like Splunk or ServiceNow) itself.
+When query and resource caching is enabled, Grafana temporarily stores the results of data source queries and resource requests.
+When you or another user submit the exact same query or resource request again, the results will come back from the cache instead of from the data source itself.

+A "query" refers to a data source query for data frames to be transformed and/or visualized in Grafana.
+A "resource" refers to any HTTP requests a plugin might make, for example: the Amazon Timestream plugin requesting a list of available databases from AWS.
+For more information on data source queries and resources, please see the developers page on [backend plugins]({{< relref "../../developers/plugins/backend/" >}}).

-Query caching works for all backend data sources.
-You can enable the cache globally and configure the cache duration (also called Time to Live, or TTL).
+The caching feature works for **all** backend data sources.
+You can enable the cache globally in Grafana's [configuration]({{< relref "../../setup-grafana/configure-grafana/enterprise-configuration/#caching" >}}), and configure a cache duration (also called Time to Live, or TTL) for each data source individually.

 {{% admonition type="note" %}}
 Available in [Grafana Enterprise]({{< relref "../../introduction/grafana-enterprise/" >}}) and [Grafana Cloud Pro and Advanced](/docs/grafana-cloud/).
 {{% /admonition %}}

-The following cache backends are available: in-memory, Redis, and Memcached.
+The following cache backend integrations are available: in-memory, Redis, and Memcached.

 {{% admonition type="note" %}}
 Storing cached queries in-memory can increase Grafana's memory footprint.
 In production environments, a Redis or Memcached backend is highly recommended.
 {{% /admonition %}}

-When a panel queries a cached data source, the time until this query fetches fresh data is determined by the panel's **interval.** This means that wider panels and dashboards with shorter time ranges fetch new data more frequently than narrower panels and dashboards with longer time ranges.
+When a dashboard panel queries a data source with cached data, whether the query fetches fresh data or uses cached data is determined by the panel's **interval.** The Grafana backend uses the interval to round the query time range to a nearby cached time range, increasing the likelihood of cache hits.
+Therefore, wider panels and dashboards with shorter time ranges fetch new data more frequently than narrower panels and dashboards with longer time ranges.

-Interval is visible in a panel's [query options]({{< relref "../../panels-visualizations/query-transform-data/" >}}).
-It is calculated like this: `(max data points) / time range`.
+A panel's interval is visible in the [query options]({{< relref "../../panels-visualizations/query-transform-data/" >}}).
+It is calculated like this: `time range / max data points`.
 Max data points are calculated based on the width of the panel.
-For example, a full-width panel on a dashboard with a time range of `last 7 days` will retrieve fresh data every 10 minutes.
-In this example, cached data for this panel will be served for up to 10 minutes before Grafana queries the data source again and returns new data.
+For example, a wide panel with `1000 data points` on a dashboard with a time range of `last 7 days` will retrieve fresh data every 10 minutes: `7d / 1000 = 10m`.
+In this example, cached data for this panel will be served for up to 10 minutes before Grafana needs to query the data source again for new data.

-You can make a panel retrieve fresh data more frequently by increasing the **Max data points** setting in the panel's [query options]({{< relref "../../panels-visualizations/query-transform-data/" >}}).
+You can make a panel retrieve fresh data more often by increasing the **Max data points** setting in the panel's [query options]({{< relref "../../panels-visualizations/query-transform-data/" >}}).

 ### Query caching benefits